 Public Sector and Elected Office

 Scott worked for the Los Angeles County Transportation Commission (MTA), at the time the largest public works project in U.S. history.
 He served on the City Council in Waukesha and the Waukesha County Community Development Block Grant Board.
 In 2014 Scott was first elected to the State Assembly.
-Scott has been reelected twice, in 2016 and 2018.
+Scott has been reelected every two years since.